 - over 14 years: 400 mcg

-- during pregnancy: 600 mcg – for the growth of the fetus and to prevent any birth defects
+- During pregnancy: 600 mcg – for the growth of the fetus and to prevent any birth defects

-- during lactation: 500 mcg – to maintain the levels due to secretion of folate in the breast milk
+- During lactation: 500 mcg – to maintain the levels due to secretion of folate in the breast milk

 Folate is essential for Health and Body Functions

 Folate is water-soluble B Vitamin.
 It helps in the formation of blood cells, changes carbohydrates into energy, and makes genetic material.
-Folate is also needed for the body’s cells division and growth.
+Folate is also needed for the body’s cell division and growth.
 Some of the important body functions that are directed by Folate are:

 - Protein metabolism by utilization of amino acids

 - Generation of nucleic acids DNA and RNA that carry the body’s genes